 What she had actually believed and responded to was the narrative of what had taken place (Sarbin & de Rivera, 1998), She knew that she was a student in my class, and she knew that she had consented for me to hypnotize her.
 She was what Hilgard often referred to as a "hypnotic virtuoso."
-She still had the kind of "Alice-in-Wonderland" imagination which we all have as children, but most of us lose as we become adults.
+She still had the kind of "Alice-in-Wonderland" imagination which we all have as children, but most of us lose access to as we become adults.
 Therefore, she was able to act, think, and feel as if she were a chicken for the purpose of my class demonstration when she volunteered to do so.

 The demonstration was undertaken in the spirit of fun, and everyone understood that.
-But the transformational effects of believed-in imaginings can be powerful indeed if they fit into the ongoing narrative of one's life story., as illustrated by the changed lives of many Fundamentalists who report an experience of having been "saved" (Gibbons & deJarnette, 1972).
+But the transformational effects of believed-in imaginings can be powerful indeed if they fit into the ongoing narrative of a person's life story., as illustrated by the changed lives of many Fundamentalists who report an experience of having been "saved" (Gibbons & deJarnette, 1972).

 Gibbons, D. E., & Woods, K. T. (2016).
 Virtual reality hypnosis: Explorations in the Multiverse.
 Amazon Books